Estadio Olímpico de Riobamba

 Estadio Olímpico, commonly referred to as Estadio Olímpico de Riobamba to disambiguate it from other stadiums of a similar name, is a multi-use stadium in Riobamba, Ecuador.
-It is currently used mostly for football matches and is the home stadium of Olmedo in addition to other lower division clubs in the city.
+It is currently used mostly for football matches and is the home stadium of Olmedo and other lower division clubs in the city.
 The stadium holds 14,400 spectators and opened in 1926.